Table of Contents

 List the environmental issues associated with fossil fuels:

 Fossil fuels release harmful waste products.
-These wastes include carbon mono-oxide and other harmful gases, which pollute the environment.
-This causes serious health problems such as headache, tension, nausea, allergic reactions, irritation of eyes, nose and throat.
-Long exposure of these harmful gases may cause asthma, lungs cancer, heart diseases and even damage to brain, nerves and other organs of our body.
+These wastes include carbon monoxide and other harmful gases, which pollute the environment.
+This causes serious health problems such as headaches, tension, nausea, allergic reactions, and irritation of the eyes, nose, and throat.
+Long exposure to these harmful gases may cause asthma, lung cancer, heart diseases, and even damage to the brain, nerves, and other organs of our body.

 OR